Pet3r1512/DevIniter/PROJECT_STRUCTURE.md

 ## Overview

-This document provides an overview of the project's directory structure and organization.

-### This structure reflects your current project organization with:
+This structure reflects our current project organization with:

 - Clear separation of components by function
 - Third-party UI components segregation